jjmschofield/github-codeowners/README.md

 * `simple` - tab delimited - terminal friendly output
 * `jsonl` - line separated json - useful for streaming data to another command
 * `csv` - csv delimited fields - useful to import into a spreadsheet tool of your choice

+## Limits and Things to Improve
+* It requires node
+* It is not optimized
+* It has 0 test coverage (there will be be bugs)
+* It's not tested in the wild (YMMV based on OS and node versions etc)
+* The output interface might change
+* Some code could be better generalized (command setup, writers)

 ## Shout outs
 Inspired by [codeowners](https://github.com/beaugunderson/codeowners#readme) but implemented in Typescript with extra bells and whistles.